 Tour Guatavita Tour Zipaquirá City tour Bogotá Walking tour

-Join us in this thorough walk through the history of Bogotá among colonial houses, baroque churches and art deco architecture.
-La Candelaria is spilling with the history of this city and its peoples!
+Join us in this walk through the history of Bogotá among colonial houses, baroque churches, and art deco architecture.
+Learn about Colombia’s Spanish colonial past that has been represented in local graffiti.

-Then, visit with us the amazing Gold Museum, where you’ll find incredible indigenous artistry in display.
-After, we’ll visit nearby Botero Museum, where you can see some of the best work of this incredible national artist.
+Afterward, visit Simón Bolívar Square: and learn how politics, conflict and the drug trade relate to each other.
+Then, visit with us the Gold Museum, where you’ll find indigenous craftsmanship on display.
+After, we’ll visit nearby Botero Museum, where some of the artist’s best works are displayed.

-This 5 hour walking tour will start in El Chorro de Quevedo, a small plaza in Candelaria neighborhood after travelers are picked up at their lodgings.
+This 5-hour walking tour will start in El Chorro de Quevedo, a small plaza in Candelaria neighborhood after travelers are picked up at their lodgings.
 A brief introduction will be made here, before setting out to walk through the streets of the neighborhood.

 First stop is at a local chicha bar, where travelers will have a taste of the local drink.
 Then the group will continue walking towards a local market, where they’ll be able to taste some of the native fruits.

-From the city square the group will visit the Gold Museum first and then hop to the nearby Botero Museum.
+From the city square, the group will visit the Gold Museum first and then hop to the nearby Botero Museum.